-My name is Tara Scoggins, and I currently serve as one of Cartersville Elementary School's
+My name is Tara Scoggins, and I currently serve as one of Cartersville City School's Speech-Language Pathologist.

 The American Speech-Language-Hearing Association defines Speech-Language Pathologists as professionals who work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.

 •Speech disorders occur when a person has difficulty producing speech sounds correctly or fluently (e.g., stuttering is a form of disfluency) or has problems with his/her voice or resonance.